 This project is a key component in the revitalization of College Avenue Campus including Darke Hall.
 The new 80,000 square foot head office for Conexus Credit Union is contemporary and “of its time” while drawing inspiration from the historic collegiate gothic buildings of the University of Regina’s original campus.
-The building will provide a new accessible lobby for Darke Hall, a leading-edge business incubator, a public three storey atrium, and a public coffee shop.
-Park users will be able to enjoy a new exterior courtyard along with the other amenities.
+The building provides a new accessible lobby for Darke Hall, a leading-edge business incubator, a public three storey atrium, and a public coffee shop.
+Park users can enjoy a new exterior courtyard along with the other amenities.

 Colliers Project Leaders’ relocated corporate office implemented company standards and branding into a new open office concept with a focus on reconfigurable workstations and a flexible work environment.
 The project achieved this by opening the floor plate, standardizing and lowering the furniture, and including only critical support spaces to allow a variety of work functions and tasks to take place at various locations throughout the office.
 The result is an inviting, light-filled, modern, flexible space for both the users and their clients.

 Sherwood Place is an existing 9-storey tower undergoing a full base building renovation.
 The multi-phase project includes expansion of the ground and second floors to create additional leasable area, parkade expansion, landscaping, modernization of elevator lobbies, mechanical and electrical upgrades, washroom renovations, and a relocated/redesigned main entrance.

 Previously located across four floors, Kanuka Thuringer’s client meeting rooms, boardrooms and reception were consolidated onto one floor.
 The design modernized the space with a timeless material palette and the latest technology.